How to Harness Long-Term Opportunities

 This guide’s goal is to inform employers on a variety of different elements to consider when creating their strategy.
 It also explores the business case and core tenets to focus on in establishing a thorough approach while providing guidance on how to produce a more equitable ecosystem.

-Managing a global consistency approach is an iterative process with a variety of opportunities and learnings that will evolve over time.
+Managing a global consistency approach is an iterative process that encompasses a variety of opportunities and learnings that will evolve over time.

-1. Learn Existing Legal Mandates and Local Compliance Rules
+1. Understand Existing Legal Mandates and Local Compliance Rules

-In a Business Group November 2021 survey, 67% percent of participants with a global consistency strategy in place stated that legal mandates or local compliance regulations are their top barriers.
+In a Business Group survey, 67% percent of participants with a global consistency strategy in place stated that legal mandates or local compliance regulations are their top barriers.1

 Don’t let these challenges stop you.
 By deliberately developing your strategy over a prolonged period, you can judiciously leverage multiple stakeholders, such as your broker/consultant, internal legal counsel and more, to move the proverbial benefits needle.